puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 * Lsb facts only work on Linux (and the kfreebsd derivative) systems.
 * Requires the `lsb_release` program, which may not be installed by default.
-* It is only as accurate as the ourput of lsb_release.
+* It is only as accurate as the output of lsb_release.

 ([↑ Back to top](#page-nav))